MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/get-class-name.md

 A helper function that retrieves a string containing the fully-qualified type name of the Windows Runtime class represented by an object of a given projected type.

+This is a free function that retrieves the runtime class name of any arbitrary IInspectable.
+For the automatically-generated member function that is available on all implementation types, see [GetRuntimeClassName](/uwp/cpp-ref-for-winrt/getruntimeclassname).
 For an explanation of the implementation type and projected type concepts, see [Consume APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/consume-apis) and [Author APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/author-apis).

 ## Syntax
 ```cppwinrt